Madelene/100-days-of-code/log.md

 on a PR for the other task I was given.
 - Started reading through Python documentation, yesterday.
 I really want to know this language.
 I love it!
+- Worked on a v3 upgrade for one of our integrations.
+Intense!
+Many catch22s/timing of releases is important as well as the order of parts that are released.

 **Thoughts:**
 - Python is awesome.